Last Updated on December 2, 2024

 Understand Exactly What Goals Your Decisions Are Trying to Achieve

 So many people can easily forget that the purpose of a decision is to help them advance a goal or higher purpose.
-If you have a clear understanding of what exactly you’re trying to achieve by making a decision, then the decision making process becomes a lot simpler.
+If you have a clear understanding of what exactly you’re trying to achieve by making a decision, then the decision-making process becomes a lot simpler.

 When ordering food, your goal is ultimately to satiate your hunger.
-Deciding where to order, what to order, and how much you plan to spend should all lead towards satisfying your goal of no longer being hungry.
+Deciding where to order, what to order, and how much you plan to spend should all lead to satisfying your goal of no longer being hungry.

 Whether they know it or not, every decision an investor makes is influenced by some sort of higher objective.
 An investor who loses sight of that objective can quickly find themselves being overwhelmed with countless options.

 No investment decision (or, at least, very few) is made on a whim – every decision serves the purpose of helping advance an investor’s goals.
+Keeping them in mind can help remind investors that the decisions they make must ultimately work towards reaching those goals.

 Accept the Reality That no Decision is “Perfect”